TomekPetrykowski/game-ai-rl/README.md

-# Shooting Game trained with Reinforcement Learning
+# Catching Game trained with Reinforcement Learning

 This project is a simple catching game implemented in Python with Pygame, enhanced with AI agents trained via a Genetic Algorithm (GA) and a Q-network (reinforcement learning).
 The goal is to control a player to catch his allies, and maximize the score while avoiding penalties.
 The project supports both manual and AI play.